 It was also a serious, dangerous business to build it.
 The pressure built, literally, to get the work done despite political, engineering, and financial challenges.
 The use of caissons, inverted boxes fed by compressed air, was a new technology.
 Workers inside the dark boxes cleared sand and boulders as the caissons sank slowly to the bedrock under the river with millions of pounds of granite piers on top of them.
 The workers were basically deep-sea divers with helmets the size of houses.

-As the depth increased, the men breathed air three- to four-times the pressure at sea level, which meant they could only stay 20 minutes without incurring a decompression obligation.
+As the depth increased, the men breathed air three to four times the pressure at sea level, which meant they could only stay twenty minutes without incurring a decompression obligation.
 Instead, they were made to work hours every shift, day after day.
 Fifteen died from decompression sickness making nitrogen bubbles in the blood and organs.
-Two others were disabled permanently, and 15 more “severely afflicted.”
+Two others were disabled permanently, and fifteen more were “severely afflicted.”

 What did they discuss as they gathered to go back into the wet chamber through the airlock?
 The taste of stew last night, the cry of babies, different qualities of rain?
 Or did they slog along lost in their thoughts, or with no thoughts at all, in the guttering candles?
 Ask the workers on the new bridges.